racedisparityaudit/style-guide/README.md

 cache headers.

-Once done you can build the static html output:
+Once done you can build and deploy the static html to s3 using the shell script in this repo:

-  jekyll build

-and then deploy to AWS:

-  s3_website push
+  ./deploy.sh

 If/when there are updates to the repo, pull the updates, build html and push again.